Rensselaer Polytechnic Institute: Rensselaer Plan

 With the arrival of President Shirley Ann Jackson came the "Rensselaer Plan", announced in 1999.
 Its goal is to achieve greater prominence for Rensselaer as a technological research university.
 Various aspects of the plan include bringing in a larger graduate student population and new research faculty, and increasing participation in undergraduate research, international exchange programs, and "living and learning communities".
 So far, there have been a number of changes under the plan: new infrastructure such as the Center for Biotechnology and Interdisciplinary Studies, Experimental Media and Performing Arts Center, and Computational Center for Nanotechnology Innovations (CCNI) have been built to support new programs, and application numbers have increased.
 In 2018, Rensselaer received a record number of applications: 20,337.
-According to Jared Cohon in 2006, then president of Carnegie Mellon University, "Change at Rensselaer in the last five years has occurred with a scope and swiftness that may be without precedent in the recent history of American higher education."
+According to Jared Cohon in 2006, then-president of Carnegie Mellon University, "Change at Rensselaer in the last five years has occurred with a scope and swiftness that may be without precedent in the recent history of American higher education."

-The ability to attract greater research funds is needed to meet the goals of the plan, and the university has set a goal of $100 million annually.
+The university set an initial goal of $100 million annually.
 Fourteen years later, in FY2013, research expenditures reached this goal.
-To help raise money the university mounted a $1 billion capital campaign, of which the public phase began in September 2004 and was expected to finish by 2008.
+To help raise money, the university mounted a $1 billion capital campaign with a public phase that began in September 2004 and was expected to finish by 2008.
 In 2001, a major milestone of the campaign was the pledging of an unrestricted gift of $360 million by an anonymous donor, believed to be the largest such gift to a U.S. university at the time.
 The university had been a relative stranger to such generosity as the prior largest single gift was $15 million.
 By September 2006, the $1 billion goal has been exceeded much in part to an in-kind contribution of software commercially valued at $513.95 million by the Partners for the Advancement of Collaborative Engineering Education (PACE).
-In light of this, the board of trustees increased the goal of the $1 billion capital campaign to $1.4 billion by 30 June 2009.
-The new goal was met by 1 October 2008.
+In light of this, the board of trustees increased the goal of the $1 billion capital campaign to $1.4 billion by June 30, 2009.
+The new goal was met by October 1, 2008.

 In anticipation of RPI's 200th anniversary, an updated version called the "Rensselaer Plan 2024" was announced in 2012.

 In 2016, Jackson announced during the Fall Town Hall Meeting that the institute was in the final stages of organizing a new capital campaign which it would launch in 2017 to meet the goals of the Rensselaer Plan 2024.
 The goal of the campaign was cited as being primarily for the support of financial aid for undergraduate students and the expansion of on-campus research facilities to accommodate planned increases in doctoral and graduate enrollment.
 The fundraising goal of the capital campaign was $1 billion, with over $400 million raised prior to the campaign going public.

 Ambitious spending on the Rensselaer Plan has led the university into financial difficulties, with its credit rating lowered by several agencies.